 Use this knowledge to your advantage and read through the beginning of every line until you locate the closing </head> tag and the opening <body> tag.

 To open a new line, simply click in front of the </head> tag and hit Enter on your keyboard.

 Previewing Changes in the Front End

-- Once you’ve clicked through Appearance → Theme Editor, from the main menu, load up the Theme Header (header.php) file from the list to the right
+- Go to Appearance → Theme Editor and load the Theme Header (header.php) file from the list on the right.

-- Select the entire line, making sure it is the only one marked and delete it.
-Double check you haven’t deleted any other characters by accident as this will break your web page
+- Select the entire line and delete it.
+Double-check that you haven’t deleted any other characters by accident as this will break your web page.

 - Hit the Update File button to save the changes.